GimmeYerGold/Tic-Tac-Toe-Cypress-Scripts/README.md

 -  make sure you have [Node.js](https://nodejs.org/en) installed (current version is Node V22.5.1)
 -  You may need to reinstall the packages if you're on a different operating system -- delete the `node_modules` directory along with `package.json`.
 Then do `npm install express`.
 -  if you're using a VPN turn it off or uninstall it altogether.

+## Running the Cypress Tests:
+Make sure you have [Cypress](https://docs.cypress.io/guides/getting-started/installing-cypress) installed first!
+Navigate to the 'cypress' folder and open the terminal.
+Run `npx cypress open` and select end-to-end testing.
+Open `ticTacToe.cy.js` to see the scripts run!
+You can uncomment the pauses to step through the tests.
+Enjoy!